Key fights: BJP’s Maneka Gandhi is mired in a tricky triangular contest in Sultanpur

 But Gandhi appeared undeterred by the sanctions and shortly after told voters in Pilibhit that she would grade villages according to the number of votes her son received.
 Villages that voted for him in larger numbers would receive more development projects, she said.

 Varun Gandhi attempted to placate Muslims in Pilibhit after his mother’s speech in Sultanpur, saying he will offer them jobs even if they do not vote for him.
 However, while campaigning for his mother in Sultanpur, he was caught on video making derogatory remarks about Bahujan Samaj Party candidate Sonu Singh.
-At a public meeting, he said that it is people like Singh who untie his shoelaces, .
+At a public meeting, he said that it is people like Singh who untie his shoelaces.
 He claimed that people in a village had told him that they were afraid of Singh and his brother and were reportedly receiving threats at night.

 The story is out there.
 Our reporters travel to find it.
 Check out our complete election coverage here.